 What does Tuesday look like for your family if you die on Monday?
 Where are they going to live?
 Who is going to pay those bills?

 We have success in getting affordable life insurance for clients after angioplasty.
 Don’t pay more than you need to, let us save you some money.

 Put our underwriting experts in your corner and let’s get to work today.

-*One quick note about quotes after angioplasty.
+*One quick note about life insurance quotes after stent surgery:

 Do you want a good estimate, or do you want a pipe dream?
 When you choose a health class, choose “standard.”